Periodontal Treatment in Temple, TX

 Gum Disease – A Hidden Threat

 Gum disease may start in your mouth, but it is not just an oral health problem.
-Recent research suggests that, without proper hygiene and preventive treatments, the bacteria present with severe periodontal disease can enter the bloodstream.
-This can lead to serious health complications like heart disease, respiratory disease, diabetes, and stroke.
+Numerous studies exist that indicate a connection between what happens in your mouth and in your body.
+Research indicates that severe periodontal disease can enter the bloodstream and lead to serious health complications like heart disease, respiratory disease, diabetes, and stroke.

 The Dangers of Periodontal Disease

-During a deep cleaning, the hygienist gently removes tartar, plaque, and harmful bacteria above and below the gum line.
+During a deep cleaning, your hygienist gently scrapes away plaque, tartar, and harmful bacteria above and below the gum line.
 This is a process where the surface of the tooth is smoothed (planed) to allow affected gum tissue to heal and reattach to the tooth.
-If necessary, we may prescribe antibiotics to make sure that the infection is eliminated completely.
+In certain cases, we will prescribe antibiotics to ensure that the infection is completely eliminated.

 Your Partner in Oral Health Care